ridwanspace/restful-fastapi-guideline/sources/prompt.md

 - extend or include intermediate topics/content
 - include emoji, mermaid diagram, analogy to explain the complex concept with easy

-when refining the page.tsx, please follow this conditions:
+when refining the page.mdx, please follow this rules:
 - if we have found the same contents from previous ones, please refine it with advanced topics but do not repeat/duplicate the same contents
 - if we have'nt found the same contents from previous ones, please keep the current contens then add more advanced topics below it, do not remove the current content